 You’re On The V.E.R.G.E: To Student Success

-Another semester has begun, and whether you are a freshman, who is just beginning, or a senior, with a job hunt around the corner, it’s a good idea to make or review your action plan.
+Whether you are a freshman, just starting, or a senior with a job hunt around the corner, making or reviewing your action plan is a good move.
 I am also sure that you have been considering what to do to improve your academic performance or life choices – to keep what’s working and toss out what’s not working.

-It has been said that writing down the plan is a strong first step to actually reaching goals.
+Many advise that writing down the plan is a vital first step to reaching goals.
 It’s true.
 Mapping things out helps you make a plan and keep that plan going.
-So, while you prepare for your next assignment or test take some time to make a plan for the school year.
-With these 5 steps, you are on the V.E.R.G.E. of great new horizons.
+So, while you prepare for your next assignment or test, take some time to make a plan for the school year.
+You are on the V.E.R.G.E. of great new horizons with these five steps.

 5 Steps for an action plan:

 Vision: What you visualize or imagine will propel you toward your dreams.
 Remember to write a vision statement that causes you to stretch to your highest possibilities.
 Write a vision statement written in positive, present tense, and concise language.

-Energy: Establish where you will place your energy each day.
+Energy: Establish where you will place your concentration each day.
 Determine the steps needed to achieve the goals.
-Things work out better when you know the steps you are going to take before you begin.
+Things work out better when you know the steps you will take before you begin.
 Map out these steps daily.
 Be exact in how you devote your energy.

 Resources: Figure out what resources or people you need to accomplish this goal.
-Determine who or what is readily available to you and which resources you will need to find.
+Determine who or what is readily available to you and which help you will need to find.

 Goals: Determine the categories involved in making this vision a reality.
 First, group the actions and resources into categories.
-Then, describe what needs to be done in each of the categories, with a definitive goal.
-Decide the time period this goal must be accomplished.
-Voila you will then have your goals along with the action steps to accomplish those goals.
+Then, describe the effort needed in each category with a definitive goal.
+Assign a timeframe.
+Voila, you will then have your goals and the action steps to accomplish those goals.

-Each day you are on the verge of something significant, something great.
+Each day you are on the verge of something significant, something extraordinary.
+You will measure one of those days and find that your vision has become a reality, and then it’s time to plan the next dream.
 At the end of each day, pause to review your day and measure the day’s significance – the day’s greatness.
-One of those day’s you will measure and find that your vision has become a reality, and then it’s time to plan the next dream.